About us

 ALONG CAME MARY

-We show our Highlands several times a year and have participated in the WA Highland Cattle Show held at the Harvey Show since its inception in 2025.
+We actively exhibit our Highlands throughout the year and have participated in the WA Highland Cattle Show at the Harvey Show since its establishment in 2025.